 The Shire conducts a residential clean up program three times per year.

-The next date for bulk rubbish collection will be 7.00am on 10 August 2015
+The next date for bulk rubbish collection will be:

 The Shire of Peppermint Grove’s ‘Bulk Waste Verge Collection’ service is for the pickup of general hard waste, greenwaste and whitegoods only.